FEE-HELP loan fee exemption and reduction for undergraduate full fee-paying students

 - You are an Australian citizen who will complete at least one unit of your course of study in Australia; or

-- You are a New Zealand Special Category Visa (SCV) holder who meets the long-term residency requirements and who is resident in Australia for the duration of your study; or
+- You are a New Zealand citizen who meets the long-term residency requirements, is resident in Australia for the duration of your study, and either:

 - You are a permanent humanitarian visa holder who is resident in Australia for the duration of your study; or